-Sona has deployed its proprietary nanotechnology in the development of a rapid screening test for the current coronavirus, COVID-19 and has developed a quick-response lateral flow test to screen patients for the COVID-19 virus.
-There are currently very few lateral flow antigen tests specific to the COVID-19 strain of the coronavirus, which was first detected in Wuhan, Hubei Province, China and continues to spread across the globe.
+Sona has deployed its proprietary nanotechnology in the development of a rapid screening test for the current coronavirus, COVID-19, and has developed a quick-response lateral flow test to screen patients for the COVID-19 virus.
 Sona has integrated its technology in a disposable lateral flow test platform (similar to pregnancy tests) that can be administered without skilled technicians or additional laboratory equipment for use as a screening tool to help triage individuals.

-The Sona COVID-19 test will directly detect the COVID-19 virus, confirming active infection.
+The Sona COVID-19 test directly detects the COVID-19 virus, confirming active infection.
 Competitors are developing alternative COVID-19 rapid response tests (serological assays) that detect increased levels of IgM and IgG antibodies (immune markers) in a patient sample.
-Patients infected with COVID-19 may produce increased levels of these markers, however, tests that are NOT specific to a COVID-19 infection can cross-react if a person is suffering from a recent infection (e.g. food poisoning, ear infection) or has an underlying health condition, leading to an incorrect result (false positive and false negatives).
+Patients infected with COVID-19 may produce increased levels of these markers, however, the serological tests that are NOT specific to a COVID-19 infection can cross-react if a person is suffering from a recent infection (e.g. food poisoning, ear infection) or has an underlying health condition, leading to an incorrect result (false positive and false negatives).
 Patients most vulnerable to the COVID-19 virus include the elderly or those with underlying health conditions.
 The use of serological tests on this patient group is risky due to their susceptibility to common infections.
 A false negative may produce unintended outcomes that could result in a delayed patient intervention and treatment.
 Further, the use of alcohol, recreational drugs and certain medications can also interfere with test results, increasing the likelihood of false positives.

 As many countries prepare for a re-opening of their economies, there is growing consensus that an increase in testing will be required to keep economies open while still protecting the population.
-Sona's rapid COVID-19 antigen test is a device designed to be used at point-of-care to detect the presence of the SARS-Cov2 virus in a patient within 15 minutes which could make it a critical component of testing protocols being considered by governments as they devise plans to relax social distancing measures.
+Sona's rapid COVID-19 antigen test is a device designed to be used at point-of-care to detect the presence of the SARS-Cov2 virus in a patient within 15 minutes, which could make it a critical component of testing protocols being considered by governments, companies or individuals as plans to relax social distancing measures are implemented.
 The Company's test will not require either specialized equipment or lab-based professionals to interpret its test results.